tahoma2d/tahoma2d_docs/source/cleaning-up_scanned_drawings.rst

     - Click the **Add Cleanup Task** button (|add_cleanup|) in the bottom bar of the Tasks pane and use the browser to select a scene file.

-    - Select the scenes in the OpenToonz Browser, then right-click any of them and choose **Add As Cleanup Task** from the menu that opens.
+    - Select the scenes in the Tahoma Browser, then right-click any of them and choose **Add As Cleanup Task** from the menu that opens.

 .. tip:: **To configure the cleanup task in the task list:**